 By Greg Roumeliotis and Mike Stone

-(Reuters) - Private equity firm Apollo Global Management LLC (APO.N) is exploring a sale or initial public offering of Great Wolf Resorts Inc, the largest U.S. operator of indoor water parks, according to people familiar with the matter.
+(Reuters) - Private equity firm Apollo Global Management LLC (APO.N) is in advanced talks to acquire Protection 1 in a deal that could value the U.S. home security company at close to $1.5 billion, including debt, according to people familiar with the matter.

-(Reporting by Greg Roumeliotis and Mike Stone in New York; editing by Matthew Lewis)
+(Reporting by Greg Roumeliotis and Mike Stone in New York; Editing by Steve Orlofsky)